dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Introduction.md

 ARM present a different approach for deploying resources - instead of creating and managing individual resources, you are able to manage entire topologies of resources together as logical units, by constructing JSON template to deploy and manage all these resources.

+A resource group is a logical container that holds related resources for an application, which can consist of multiple virtual machines, NICs, IP addresses, load balancers, subnets, and Network Security Groups.
+For example, you can manage all of the resources of the application as a single management unit.
+You can create, update, and delete all of them together.

 > **Note that Classic mode is obsolete and going to be supported for legacy purposes only in the future.**

 > **IaaS components deployed using ARM cannot be mixed with components created using the Classic APIs.
 This means that for  example, virtual machines deployed with the classic deployment model cannot be included in a virtual network deployed with  Resource Manager.**